jissac/SDCND/Term1/Adv_Lane_Lines/README.md

 ### Video Pipeline
 After completing the pipeline for a single image frame, the final part of the project is to extend the pipeline to work on video.

+Furthermore, instead of repeating the lane-line search from scratch every frame, once you've found the lane line from the previous frame it's more efficient to do a highly targeted search in a margin around the previous line position, as shown below (the green shaded area shows where I searched for the lines this time).

+** add green search image **

 ### Lessons Learned and Future Work